-You can develop Weblogic clients that use the Java Authentication and Authorization Service (JAAS) and Secure Sockets Layer (SSL).
+You can develop WebLogic clients that use the Java Authentication and Authorization Service (JAAS) and Secure Sockets Layer (SSL).
 The following sections provide information on security-aware clients:

-- "Developing Clients That Use JAAS" on page 12-1 - "Developing Clients That Use SSL" on page 12-1 - "Thin-Client Restrictions for JAAS and SSL" on page 12-3 - "Security Code Examples" on page 12-4
+- Section 12.1, "Developing Clients That Use JAAS" - Section 12.2, "Developing Clients That Use SSL" - Section 12.3, "Thin-Client Restrictions for JAAS and SSL" - Section 12.4, "Security Code Examples"

-Developing Clients That Use JAAS
+12.1 Developing Clients That Use JAAS

 JAAS enforces access controls based on user identity and is the preferred method of authentication for WebLogic Server clients.
 A typical use case is providing authentication to read or write to a file.
-Users requiring client certificate authentication (also referred to as two-way SSL authentication) should use JNDI authentication.
-For more information on how to implement JAAS authentication, see Using JAAS Authentication in Java Clients.
+Users requiring client certificate authentication (also referred to as two-way SSL authentication) should use JNDI authentication, as described in "Using JNDI Authentication" in Oracle Fusion Middleware Programming Security for Oracle WebLogic Server.
+For more information about how to implement JAAS authentication, see "Using JAAS Authentication in Java Clients" in Oracle Fusion Middleware Programming Security for Oracle WebLogic Server.

-Developing Clients That Use SSL
+12.2 Developing Clients That Use SSL